thelonecrouton/bitcredit/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitcredits/bitcredits/tags) are created regularly to indicate new official, stable release versions of Bitcredits.
+[Tags](https://github.com/bitcredit/bitcredit/tags) are created regularly to indicate new official, stable release versions of Bitcredit.

 Testing
 -------